onyxdeer/flashcards/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
   "Welcome to Obento!
-We guarantee this is the most fun you'll have using flashcards."
+We guarantee this is the most fun you'll have using flashcards." - The Team

 ## How to Get Started ##
   > Describe how easy it is to get started.